 - Choose premium caulks for durability.
 Practice running and smoothing beads before you do the actual job.

 - Check the size and colour of doors and windows before purchasing weather-stripping to ensure you buy the right product.
-Adhesive-backed foams and tapes can lose their effectiveness over time so you may need to replace it every few years.
+Adhesive-backed foams and tapes can lose their effectiveness over time so you may need to replace them every few years.

 Cost : $200 – $1,500